-If import xcube.core.xarray is imported in client code, any xarray.
-Dataset object will have an extra property xcube whose interface is defined by the class xcube.core.xarray.DatasetAccessor.
-This class is an xarray extension that is used to reflect xcube.core functions and make it directly applicable to the xarray.
-Dataset object.
+If import xcube.api is used in client code, any xarray.Dataset object will have an extra property xcube whose interface is defined by the class xcube.api.XCubeAPI.
+This class is an xarray extension that is used to reflect xcube.api functions and make it directly applicable to the xarray.Dataset object.